-All Religious Education units promote a critical understanding of faith, based on the Archdiocese of Canberra and Goulburn Religious Education curriculum of the Brisbane Catholic Education Religious Education document.
+All Religious Education units promote a critical understanding of faith, based on the Catholic Education Archdiocese of Brisbane K-10 Religious Education curriculum document.
 An exception occurs in Year 7, Semester 1 where students undertake an enculturation unit, Our History, Our Journeys designed by Merici College and approved by Catholic Education.

 The study of Religion is compulsory in different forms from Years 7 - 12.

-In Year 9, students can apply to volunteer at Black Mountain School and in Year 10 students can elect to participate in the Merici Mentors Program.
+In Year 9, students can apply to volunteer at Black Mountain School.
+During these volunteering sessions, Merici students assist in activities run by Black Mountain staff or assist with duties in preparing lesson materials.